klarakonkel/42_Piscine/C00/ex02/README.md

-Subject: create a function displaying the alphabet in reverse (starting from 'z', in lowercase).
+Subject: create a function which displays the alphabet in reverse (starting from 'z', in lowercase).
 Write function was allowed for this exercise.